FanDuel: History

-Acquisition by Paddy Power Betfair, expansion to sports betting
+Acquisition and expansion

-In May 2018, Ireland-based bookmaker Paddy Power Betfair announced its intent to acquire FanDuel.
+In May 2018, Ireland-based bookmaker Paddy Power Betfair (now Flutter Entertainment) announced its intent to acquire FanDuel.
 Paddy Power Betfair planned to contribute $158 million and merge its existing assets in the United States (which also include the horse racing oriented cable networks TVG Network and TVG2) into FanDuel; Paddy Power Betfair holds a 61% controlling stake, with the option to increase its stake to 80% and 100% over time.

 The merger came in the wake of the Professional and Amateur Sports Protection Act of 1992 — which effectively outlawed sports betting in almost all states in the United States — being declared unconstitutional by the Supreme Court.
 FanDuel had been preparing to offer a sports wagering platform, while Paddy Power Betfair stated that the merger would make it "exceptionally well placed to target the prospective sport betting opportunity."
 FanDuel will serve as Paddy Power Betfair's primary operating brand in the United States.

-The merger was completed on July 11, 2018, with the combined company of FanDuel and Paddy Power Betfair's US operations becoming known as FanDuel Group.
+The acquisition was completed on July 11, 2018, with FanDuel and Paddy Power Betfair's US operations merged to form FanDuel Group.
 The FanDuel board valued FanDuel's stake in the merger at $465 million, which was significantly lower than FanDuel's internal valuation and resulted in a $120 million lawsuit in Scottish court by the company founders including Lesley Eccles, the former head of marketing for FanDuel.
-Subsequently in February 25, 2020 over 100 former employees, company founders and early investors filed suit in New York against FanDuel's board for breach of fiduciary duty in allegedly undervaluing FanDuel to enrich themselves.
+On February 25, 2020, over 100 former employees, company founders and early investors filed suit in New York against FanDuel's board for breach of fiduciary duty in allegedly undervaluing FanDuel to enrich themselves.